victorjoh/valid-draughts-moves/README.md

 # Strategy

 We will use the outside-in classicist test-driven development approach.
-We do TDD by following there steps repeatedly:
+We do TDD by following these steps repeatedly:

 1. Write a test for the next bit of functionality you want to add.
 2. Write the functional code until the test passes.